 Bank of America has been a long-time supporter of local Boys & Girls Clubs and Boys & Girls Clubs of America.
 In 2018, the Bank of America Foundation committed to a 3 year, $750,000 partnership supporting BGCA’s Workforce Readiness Program, helping to close the opportunity gap and preparing our young people to be the leaders, innovators and problem-solvers who shape our world.

 In addition to providing financial support, Bank of America has impacted youth directly by providing opportunities to explore careers and build valuable skills through internships.
-For the past 9 years, Bank of America’s Financial Center Internship Program (FCIP) has worked with local nonprofits to hire over 1,000 low-income high school senior/college freshman-age students and place them as digital ambassadors in their financial centers.
+For the past 10 years, Bank of America’s Financial Center Internship Program (FCIP) has worked with local nonprofits to hire over 1,000 low-income high school senior/college freshman-age students and place them as digital ambassadors in their financial centers.
 Interns assist customers with the ATM and mobile banking app and inform them about Better Money Habits resources while developing professional skills through a paid work experience.
-In 2020, 5 Boys & Girls Clubs participated in FCIP program and 37 Club kids received paid internships.